jazzband/tablib/docs/install.rst

 .. _install:
 Installation
 ============

 This part of the documentation covers the installation of Tablib.
 The first step to using any software package is getting it properly installed.
-Please read this section carefully, or you may miss out on some nice  :ref:`speed enhancments <speed>`..
+Please read this section carefully, or you may miss out on some nice  :ref:`speed enhancments <speed>`.

+.. _installing:
 Installing Tablib
 -----------------